ad12/MedSegPy/docs/tutorials/configs.md

 In MedSegPy's config structure, config types are 1-to-1 with model architectures.
 This means that different architectures have different config types.
-For a list of config types, see [modules/config][../modules/config].
+For a list of config types, see [modules/config](../modules/config).
 The base `Config` class is abstract; use the config type corresponding to the architecture you would like to build.

-Configs support ini/yaml files and uses [config parser](https://docs.python.org/2/library/configparser.html) for reading and writing configs.
+Configs can either be in `yaml` (recommended) or `ini` format.

 ### Use Configs

 Some basic usage of the `Config` object is shown below.
-We use the 2D U-Net config for clarity.:
+We use the 2D U-Net config for clarity.
 ```python
 from medsegpy.config import UNetConfig
 cfg = UNetConfig()    # obtain medsegpy's default config for 2d U-Net